genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 .. image:: images/import_edit_metainfo.png

 By default, you see all metainfo fields available for files, you can fill them or create new custom columns.
-Click the "Add column" button, name new metainfo field and choose its type (Text, Integer, etc.):
+Click the **Add column** button, name new metainfo field and choose its type (Text, Integer, etc.):

 .. image:: images/add_metainfo_field.png